ChrisW-priv/PersonalVault/notes/presentations/Gen AI.md

 2. Login on Citrix
 3. Follow instructions on: <br>https://mingle.axpo.com/display/GAI/Request+new+project

-Note: Zanim zaczniemy użycie LLM'ów to pay to play -> you need token to access the APIs
+Note: Zacznijmy od tego że użycie LLM'ów to pay to play -> you need token to access the APIs

 ---